 Process quality management involves factors that have a major effect on the success of business processes and is based on the assumption that the organization has documented its mission and vision.

-Using a grading system, all the process that are critical to a successful business are identified, analyzed and related to continuous quality management.
-The results of the analysis help the project manager make necessary improvements for given processes and the next stage is the initiation of project management life cycle.
+Using a grading system, all the processes that are critical to a successful business are identified, analyzed, and related to continuous quality management.
+The results of the analysis help the project manager make necessary improvements for given processes and the next stage is the initiation of the project management life cycle.

 The computer and the Internet have become essential parts of almost any business.
 The computer replaced most manual jobs and new professions such as IT engineers, programmers, and project managers started emerging.